-T. rex could run in a reduced gravity
+Could T. Rex run in a reduced gravity?

 Giancarlo Scalera, the Italian geophysicist, published a new paper, From Geosciences to Cosmology: The Need for a Constitutive Matter.
 He noted that the increasing evidence supporting an Expanding Earth was producing an urgent need to consider the possibility that a general cosmological cause (among other local occasional causes) is feeding the celestial bodies.
 There were obvious suspicions pointing to the existence of a constitutive matter, or ether, ﬁlling space.
 Because a variety of such ethers have already been proposed, Scalera’s paper tried to scrutinize these existing concepts, in the attempt to make clear what ether characteristics could better fulﬁll the geophysical and cosmological constrains.
 Perhaps Newton was right when he said, “Thus perhaps may all things be originated from ether.”

 Wenbin Shen and Sung-Ho Na, two Chinese scientists, considered, Atmospheric acceleration and Earth-expansion deceleration of the Earth rotation, in their new article.
 Secular deceleration of the Earth’s rotation is known but could Earth expansion also be a factor?